M.S. Dhoni: The Untold Story: Principal photography

-Kharagpur Junction railway station, one of the real-life location used in the film where Dhoni worked as a former conductor.
+Kharagpur Junction railway station, one of the real-life locations used in the film where Dhoni worked as a former conductor.

 The film was shot mainly in authentic and real-life locations where Dhoni spent much of his childhood and teenage years, with Pandey saying that 95% of the locations in the film were authentic.
 In an effort to stay true to the crux of the biopic, Neeraj also shot scenes from the film in Dhoni's real home in Ranchi, Jharkhand where his parents and brother Narendra currently live.
 Shooting also took place at Kharagpur railway station where Dhoni once worked as a Travelling Ticket Examiner (TTE), his old school, Jawahar Vidya Mandir and at the quarter number 142 of Mecon Limited he shared with his four roommates while studying engineering.
 The filmmakers were also shown his former social hangout as well as introduced to the food he liked eating whilst growing up.
 Dhoni's real school teacher was cast in the film.

 Filming also took place in Jamshedpur with shots filmed at Keenan Stadium, and Aurangabad.

 Rajput learned Dhoni's signature 'helicopter' shot by the end of the first day, but suffered a hairline fracture and had to leave for two weeks.